PureNimble/ISEP-LAPR2/docs/sprintC/US13/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+As a network manager, I want to list all employees working in every store of the network.